ricmmartins/azure-vpn-aws/README.md

 This means that we will be setting only one "node" from Azure VPN Gateway to establish two VPN connections with AWS.
 In case of a failure, the second node from Azure VPN Gateway will connect to AWS in a Active/Passive mode.

+Note: This article was published at https://techcommunity.microsoft.com/t5/fasttrack-for-azure/how-to-create-a-vpn-between-azure-and-aws-using-only-managed/ba-p/2281900 for a broader audience.

 # Table of contents

 1. [Configuring Azure](#configuring-azure)